CrackedPixel/Sprint-Challenge--Advanced-CSS/README.md

+What is the difference between an adaptive website and a fully responsive website?

+Adaptive has different modes for different devices, but nothing in between.
+Fully responsive is from A to Z

+Describe what it means to be mobile first vs desktop first.

+X-First means that's your target when designing the site and usually the best looking version.
+Your media queries have to adjust for that and you have to think about inheritance

+What does font-size: 62.5% in the html tag do for us when using rem units?

+This makes it easy for us to do math!
+It makes 1rem equal to 10px (on standard zoom) and we can use that to quickly align elements

+How would you describe preprocessing to someone new to CSS?

+You tell them how you want it, and it makes it happen.
+It takes your code and organizes/re-structures it

+What is your favorite concept in preprocessing?
+What is the concept that gives you the most trouble?

+My favourite concept is being able to use multiple files for organization, while having one (tiny) CSS file that i can upload and use.
+It keeps the project organized but still keeps it to 1 HTTP request.
+I don't think I'm struggling with any concepts but I would like to get more practice with selectors

 # Sprint Challenge: Advanced CSS - Space Walkers Web Page

 This challenge allows you to practice the concepts and techniques learned over the past week and apply them in a concrete project.
 This Sprint explored advanced CSS techniques using Responsive Design and Preprocessing.
 During this Sprint, you studied how to use the viewport meta tag, media queries, setting up a preprocessor, and advanced use of preprocessing techniques.
 In your challenge this week, you will demonstrate proficiency by updating a website that is missing content as well as adding mobile styling.